Type 1 Diabetes

 3. Type 1 diabetes mellitus: etiology, presentation, and management.
 Haller MJ, Atkinson MA, Schatz D Pediatr Clin North Am.
 2005 Dec; 52(6):1553-78.

 4. Centers for Disease Control and Prevention and the National Institutes of Health, study published in 2014, American Medical Association.
+Canadian Diabetes Association, An economic tsunami: the cost of diabetes in Canada.
+Dec 2009.

 5. Davidson JK, ed.
 Clinical diabetes mellitus.
 A problem-oriented approach.
 2 ed.
 New York, NY: Thieme Medical Publishers, 2000.